octo-technology/OpenTezos/docs/ligo/introduction.md

 LIGO takes action in the left part as a development tool allowing the production of smart contracts (scripts in Michelson), which can be deployed on the blockchain.
-At the top, the Tezos network disseminates information through the nodes in order to maintain an immutable common ledger (blockchain).
+At the top, the Tezos network information through the nodes in order to maintain an immutable common ledger (blockchain).

+//TODO (replace previous sentence by "At the top, Tezos nodes broadcast information through the Tezos network in order to maintain an immutable common ledger (blockchain).")

-By default, Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), but it is hard to learn low level formal language.
+By default, Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), but it is hard to learn low level //TODO(replace formal by stack-based) language.

 LIGO's syntax is **high level and transpiles to Michelson**.
+//TODO(replace previous sentence by "LIGO transpiles scripts  written high-level **LIGO** syntax into a Michelson script.")

 LIGO currently offers three syntaxes: